Psalm 5

 Psalm 5:12

-For surely, O Lord, you bless the righteous; you surround them with your favor as with a shield.
+For you, Adonai, bless the righteous; you surround them with favor like a shield.

 The righteous (those who have accepted Jesus Christ as their Lord) are blessed by God.
 This blessing speaks to a lack of fear as we do not have to fear the wrath of God nor do we have to fear the wrath of men.